Learn how to manage your Product catalog in a Project.

 - Select a Store from the drop-down.

-- Optional: To tailor Attributes, enter the tailored values for the Attributes and click Save tailored values in store.
+- To tailor Attributes, enter the tailored values for the Attributes and click Save tailored values in store.

-- Optional: To tailor images, click the Images tab and click Add image by URL.
+- To tailor images, click the Images tab and click Add image by URL.
 Upload an image and click Save tailored values in store.

 After saving your tailored Product Projection, you can manage the visibility of tailored values.